WPSemantix/timbr-node-jdbc/README.md

 # Timbr Node JDBC Connector Module

 This project provides a Node.js module to connect to a Timbr instance (using its Hive interface) via JDBC.
-It wraps the `timbr-node-jdbc` package to offer a simplified, Promise-based interface for connecting and executing queries.
+It wraps the [node-jdbc-driver](https://github.com/jaynath-d/node-jdbc-driver) package to offer a simplified, Promise-based interface for connecting and executing queries.

 ## Installation